soichiromiyawaki/CIS4400-Project/README.md

 The ETL(Extract, Transform, Load) documentation will provide a guide on how to extract data, transform data based on the project's requirements and finally load it into the the MySQL database.

 The Analysis documentation will provide that the analysis of NYC Listings.
+The Prediction ducumentation will proveide that the predicted price with NYC's listing data.

 ## Installation:
 1. Install Anaconda Navigator- Jupyter Notebook onto your operating system: